 29. Sugru Mouldable Glue

 If you have an iPhone or an iPad buy some sugru.
 Because you’ll be folding and unfolding that cable a zillion times.
 And it’s going to break.
 And it’s going to cost you $5 for a cheap fake that probably won’t work or $25 for a real one.
 Sugru will fix the cable.
 It’s brilliant.
 And it fixes other things too.
-It’s mouldable glue and its currently saved my iPhone cable, my iPad cable, the broken plastic drawer in my fridge..
+It’s mouldable glue and it has currently saved my iPhone cable, my iPad cable, the broken plastic drawer in my fridge.. – buy your Sugru now

 Pack these things to make your travel safer